expressjs/expressjs.com/en/guide/routing.md

 {% include admonitions/caution.html content=caution-character %}

-{% capture note-dollar-character %}In express 5, you don't need to escape the dollar character (`$`) with `\`.
+{% capture note-dollar-character %}In express 4, regular expression characters such as `$` need to be escaped with a `\`.
 {% endcapture %}

-{% include admonitions/note.html content=note-dollar-character %}
+{% include admonitions/caution.html content=note-dollar-character %}

 {% capture note-path-to-regexp %}
   Express uses [path-to-regexp](https://www.npmjs.com/package/path-to-regexp) for matching the route paths; see the path-to-regexp documentation for all the possibilities in defining route paths.
-[Express Route Tester](http://forbeslindesay.github.io/express-route-tester/) is a handy tool for testing basic Express routes, although it does not support pattern matching.
 {% endcapture %}

 {% include admonitions/note.html content=note-path-to-regexp %}